-So you have decided to Buy a home.
-From a financial point of view its probably the single biggest decision you will make in your lifetime.
-If you are a first time Buyer likely the first question you will have is “Where do I start?” and, after, “How does a Notary Public fit in?”
+So, you have decided to Buy a home.
+From a financial point of view, it's probably the single biggest decision you will make in your lifetime.
+If you are a first time Buyer, likely the first question you will have is “Where do I start?” and, after, “How does a Notary Public fit in?”
 This page will guide you through the process of buying Real Estate step by step.
-Below are links directly to each topic or feel free to read it from start to finish!
-If you have any questions about any part of the process please feel free to contact one of our Notaries directly at (250) 388-5905 or by e-mail: James Farley, Notary Public or Kristy Martin, Notary Public
+Below are links directly to each topic, or feel free to read it from start to finish!
+If you have any questions about any part of the process, please feel free to contact one of our Notaries directly at (250) 388-5905 or by e-mail: James Farley, Notary Public or Kristy Martin, Notary Public.

-If you do not know a Realtor or are unsure how to find one to work with just ask us we will be happy to match you with one of our trusted real estate professionals.
+If you do not know a Realtor, or are unsure how to find one to work with, just ask us.
+We will be happy to match you with one of our trusted real estate professionals.

 Borrowing for a home is done by way of a mortgage.
 A mortgage is simply a loan which is secured against property.
-In order to find out how big a mortgage you can get and therefore what price range you can afford to buy in you have to be qualified.
+In order to find out how big a mortgage you can get and therefore what price range you can afford to buy in, you have to be qualified.
 Qualification is the process by which the mortgage company determines how much it is willing to lend you.
 There are many different types of mortgages, mortgage rates, payment plans and terms.
 How do you sort through it all?
-First you may already have a relationship with a Bank, Credit Union or Mortgage Broker.
-If so simply give them a call and they will lead you through the Qualification process.
+First, you may already have a relationship with a Bank, Credit Union or Mortgage Broker.
+If so, simply give them a call and they will lead you through the Qualification process.
 Your Realtor will generally ask at your first meeting if you have been qualified and by who.
 If you do not know where to start in finding a Mortgage Broker, Bank or Credit Union simply let us know and we can also put you in contact with one of our Trusted Mortgage Professionals.

 Most real estate offers are written with ‘subject to” conditions.
-These conditions are clauses in your offer which describe events or things that have to be happen or have to be done before you are legally committed to buy your new home.
+These conditions are clauses in your offer which describe events or things that have to happen or have to be completed before you are legally committed to buy your new home.
 Some of the more common subject to conditions are: subject to financing, subject to a building inspection, subject to the Buyer’s Notary’s approval of the contract, subject to a review of the property’s legal title and subject to confirmation of the property’s ability to be insured.

 “Subject To” Financing: